syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 * Default Editing
 * Mask Editing

-Editing modes can be changed using [DateTimeEditingMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimeEditingMode.html) property of the SfDateTimEdit.
-The following code example illustrates how to change the date time editing mode.
+Editing modes can be changed using the [DateTimeEditingMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimeEditingMode.html) property of SfDateTimEdit.
+The following code example demonstrates how to change the date-time editing mode.

 {% tabs %}